-Pre-development Site Report - 10 Fullarton Drive, Paynesville Planning process under the Planning and Environment Act 1987.
+Pre-development Site Report - 10 Fullarton Drive, Paynesville Planning and Environment Act 1987.
 The document must not be

-Figure 3-Image Showing Distance from property boundary to trunk
+Figure 3 - Image Showing Distance from property boundary to trunk

 A Sewage or Storm Water Access Point was also observed near the property boundaries on site.
 All services should remain on the south side of the road.